 [info] Publishing build scan...

-[info] https://ge.mycompany.com/s/pg37gbjxr4sxo
+[info] https://develocity.mycompany.com/s/pg37gbjxr4sxo

 Batch mode

-When sbt is invoked with several tasks on the command line, as it’s often the case on CI, sbt will publish a single build scan for the whole sbt process.
+When sbt is invoked with several tasks on the command line, as it’s often the case on CI, sbt will publish a single Build Scan for the whole sbt process.

 $ sbt compile test